adelzaitri/adelzaitri.github.io/_posts/2020-12-23-post-1-unsupervised-machine-learning-for-customer-segmentation.md

 categories:
   - datascience
 tags:
+  - Data Science
+  - k-means
-  - 66daysofdata
+  - Scikit-Learn
-  - datascience
+  - Principal Component Analysis
 ---

-This is part of the #66daysofdata challenge.
-The challenge consists of an emersion into data and Data Science related projects throughout the next 66 days.
+This is part of the #DailyDataScience challenge.
+The challenge consists of an emersion into data and Data Science related projects.

 For day 1, I worked on a clustering project; extracting insights related to bank customers and clustering the customers into different segments.